Prukutu/AOES-CLIM-cartopy/_episodes/01-Jupyter.md

 ## What is Markdown?

-Markdown is a formatting language that allows you to provide formatted text (e.g. bold, italics, links, different sized font, and LaTeX equations.
+Markdown is a formatting language that allows you to provide formatted text (e.g. bold, italics, links, different sized font, and LaTeX equations)

 As an example, let's type the following in a cell and change the cell to Markdown:
 > # CLIM 680 Practice Notebook